Collector3/magnetic-feather/stls/no-battery/README.md

-# magnetic feather (no battery case)
+# magnetic feather (no battery compartment)

-These are magnetic feather cases with the battery compartment removed.
-It currently recycles both the reset button and magnet retainer that can be found in the stls/ directory.
+This is a magnetic case with the battery compartment removed.
+The reset button and magnet retainer are shared with the other parts (look for them in stl/).